Bitcoins and Crypto-currency – fad or the real thing?

 Will banks accounts and traditional cash have a future?

-We think so!
-In fact you will still learn all about ‘money’ in our Investments module of the Monarch Diploma of Financial Planning, or if you are super keen, the Advanced Investments module of the Advanced Diploma of Financial Planning.
-Although the Diploma of Financial Planning and Advanced Diploma of Financial Planning are no longer taking enrolments, you can still get out award winning education in our brand new Advanced Diploma of Paraplanning!
+We think so.
+In fact you will learn about ‘money’ in our Advanced Diploma of Paraplanning!
 While our financial planning course writers might now allocate a little more room to ‘bitcoins’ as a medium of exchange in our Diploma going forward, they won’t be forgetting about ‘traditional’ asset class investments (i.e. cash, bonds, shares and property) in the foreseeable future.
 But hey…things change so watch this space – or more to the point the Bitcoin space!
 Call us on 1300 738 955 to learn more 🙂